-"O you who believe!
-Take not the Jews and the Christians as Auliyâ' (friends, protectors, helpers), they are but Auliyâ' of each other.
-And if any amongst you takes them (as Auliyâ'), then surely, he is one of them" [al-Maa'idah 5:51]

-"You (O Muhammad) will not find any people who believe in Allâh and the Last Day, making friendship with those who oppose Allâh and His Messenger (Muhammad), even though they were their fathers or their sons or their brothers or their kindred (people)" [al-Mujaadilah 58:22]
+- {O you who believe!
+Take not the Jews and the Christians as Awliyaa' [friends, protectors, helpers], they are but Awliyaa' of each other.
+And if any amongst you takes them [as Awliyaa'], then surely, he is one of them.} [Qur'aan 5:51] - {You [O Muhammad] will not find any people who believe in Allaah and the Last Day, making friendship with those who oppose Allaah and His Messenger [Muhammad], even though they were their fathers or their sons or their brothers or their kindred (people).} [Qur'aan 58:22]

-Shaykh al-Islam Ibn Taymiyah (may Allaah have mercy on him) said: "Imitation generates friendship and love, and regarding them as allies in the inside, just as loving them on the inside generates imitating them on the outside."
+Shaykh al-Islaam Ibn Taymiyyah, may Allaah have mercy on him, said: "Imitation generates friendship and love, and regarding them as allies in the inside, just as loving them on the inside generates imitating them on the outside."

-And he also said, commenting on the aayah from Soorat al-Mujaadilah: "Allaah tells us that there is no (true) believer who takes a kaafir as a friend, for whoever takes a kaafir as friend is not a believer.
+And he also said, commenting on the Aayah (verse) from Soorat al-Mujaadilah mentioned above: "Allaah tells us that there is no (true) believer who takes a Kaafir as a friend, for whoever takes a Kaafir as friend is not a believer.
 Imitation on the outside implies that a person loves (the one whom he imitates), and so it is forbidden."

-It was reported that the Prophet (peace and blessings of Allaah be upon him) said: "Whoever imitates a people is one of them."

-(Narrated by Abu Dawood, al-Libaas, 1204; Ahmad, 2/05.
-Shaykh al-Islam classed its isnaad as jayyid in al-Iqtidaa', 1/042.
+It was reported that the Prophet of Allaah, sallallaahu 'alayhi wa sallam, said: "Whoever imitates a people is one of them."
+(Reported by Abu Daawood, al-Libaas, 1204; Ahmad, 2/05.
+Shaykh al-Islaam classed its Isnaad as Jayyid (good) in Al-Iqtidaa', 1/042.
 See also al-Fataawaa, 25/133.
-Al-Haafiz provided corroborating evidence in al-Fath, with a mursal report whose isnaad is hasan (6/89).
-Al-Suyooti classed it as hasan, and al-Albaani classed it as saheeh in Jamee' al-Saheeh, 5206).
+Al-Haafith ibn Hajar provided corroborating evidence in al-Fat-h, with a Mursal report whose Isnaad is Hasan (6/89).
+As-Suyooti classed it as Hasan, and al-Albaani classed it as Saheeh in Jamee' as-Saheeh, 5206)

-Shaykh al-Islam said: "This hadeeth at the very least implies that it is haraam to imitate them, even if it is only in external appearance, and it implies that the one who imitatest hem is a kaafir, as Allaah says (interpretation of the meaning): 'And if any amongst you takes them (as Auliyâ'), then surely, he is one of them' [al-Maa'idah 5:51]." (al-Iqtidaa', 1/732).
+Shaykh al-Islaam, may Allaah have mercy on him, said: "This Hadeeth at the very least implies that it is Haraam to imitate them, even if it is only in external appearance, and it implies that the one who imitates them is a Kaafir, as Allaah says (what means): {And if any amongst you takes them [as Awliyaa'], then surely, he is one of them.} [Qur'aan 5:51]."
+(Al-Igtidaa', 1/732)

-Al-San'aani said: "If a person imitates the kaafir in his dress, and believes that by doing so he will be like him, then he is a kaafir.
-If he does not belive this, then there is a difference of opinion among the fuqahaa' in this case.
-Some of them say that he is a kaafir, which is the apparent meaning of the hadeeth; others say that he is not a kaafir, but he should be disciplined."
-(Subul al-Salaam, 8/842).

-Shaykh al-Islam said: "The reason why the religion of Allaah and its rituals is vanishing, and kufr and sin are prevailing, is because of imitation of the kaafireen, just as the means of preserving all good is by following the ways and laws of the Prophets." (al-Iqtidaa', 1/413).
+Al-San'aani, may Allaah have mercy on him, said: "If a person imitates the Kaafir in his dress, and believes that by doing so he will be like him, then he is a Kaafir.
+If he does not believe this, then there is a difference of opinion among the Fuqahaa' (jurists) in this case.
+Some of them say that he is a Kaafir, which is the apparent meaning of the Hadeeth; others say that he is not a Kaafir, but he should be disciplined."
+(Subul as-Salaam, 8/842) Shaykh al-Islaam, may Allaah have mercy on him, said: "The reason behind the religion of Allaah and its rituals vanishing, and Kufr and sin prevailing, is imitation of the disbelievers; just as the means of preserving all good is by following the ways and laws of the prophets."
+(Al-Igtidaa', 1/413)

-There is much that could be said about imitation of the kuffaar, but what we have said above is sufficient.
+There is much that could be said about imitation of the disbelievers, but what we have said above is sufficient.

-The forms of imitating the kuffaar in their festivals
+The forms of imitating the disbelievers in their festivals

-The various sects and groups of the kuffaar have many kinds of festivals, some of them have a religious basis whilst others have been newly invented.
+The various sects and groups of the disbelievers have many kinds of festivals, some of which have a religious basis whilst others have been newly invented.
 Some of their festivals are like customs and events for which they have invented festivals, such as national holidays and the like.
 Their festivals may be grouped into different categories as follows: